nickjj/dotfiles/README.md

 Also, you should reboot to activate your `/etc/wsl.conf` file (symlinked earlier).
 That will be necessary if you want to access your mounted drives at `/c` or `/d` instead of `/mnt/c` or `/mnt/d`.

+## FAQ

+### How to fix Vim taking a long time to open when inside of WSL?

+It primarily comes down to either VcXsrv not running or a firewall tool blocking access to VcXsrv and it takes a bit of time for the connection to time out.

+You can verify this by starting Vim with `vim -X` instead of `vim`.
+This will prevent Vim from connecting to an X server.
+This also means clipboard sharing to your system clipboard won't work, but it's good for a test.

+Vim will try to connect to that X server by default because `DISPLAY` is exported in the `.bashrc` file.
+Installing and configuring VcXsrv as per these dotfiles will fix that issue.

+If it still persists, it might be a software firewall issue.
+You can open TCP port 6000 and also restrict access to it from only WSL 2.
+This will depend on which tool you're using to configure that but that should do the trick.

 ## About the Author